Search

 Wooden frame and parts

-The wooden frame of the sofa and chair is produced from FSC certified ash wood by skilled cabinetmaker.
+The wooden frame of the sofa and chair is produced from FSC certified ash and oak wood by a skilled cabinetmaker.
+Choose between Ash, Oak and Black tinted Oak.

 The chair and sofa's frame is easy to assemble and disassemble, for easier maintenance and moving of the furniture.

-The frame is flatpacked, along with the rest of the sofa, which reduces the CO2 footprint of shipping and guarantees the possibility of recycling or upcycling of the furniture in a circular manner.
+The frame is flatpacked, along with the rest of the sofa, which reduces the CO2 footprint of the transport.

 The Surface Treatment of the wood